vasilakisfil/rails5_api_tutorial/README.md

 In a regular Rails app we can do instantly (even from the view) the query, or use a helper and figure it out.
 Here we need to take a different approach instead.
-It will cost us much less if we if we give this information beforehand instead of creating a new endpoint just for that and letting the client do the request.
+It will cost us much less if we give this information beforehand instead of creating a new endpoint just for that and letting the client do the request.

 We will add these states in the serializers as computed properties: